bsingh23/nornir_crc_errors/README.md

 # Nornir Script: Find Interfaces with CRC Errors

 This Nornir script collects CRC errors from Cisco network devices and writes the data to a CSV file and provide output on screen using RICH table.

-The RICH table and CSV file contains the hostname, interface, and the number of CRC errors for each interface with at least 10 CRC errors.
+Script will prompt the user to enter the minimum number of CRC errors.

-Script will prompt the user to enter the minimum number of CRC errors
+The RICH table and CSV file contains the hostname, interface, and the number of CRC errors for each interface.

 ## Requirements